 MF: The faculty members are an amazingly diverse group of practicing artists with exciting and very unique careers.
 Each brings a distinctive perspective and set of skills to Princeton.
 Whether they are exhibiting at MoMa, installing at the Venice Biennale, or staging solo shows in the city, they bring to the classroom the thrilling excitement and vulnerability inherent to being an exhibiting artist.
 It’s important to me that students probe the divides, as well as the bridges, between art history and contemporary visual arts practice.
 As a working artist, when you are making art, you are carving out your own path, and no one can tell you what you need to be making.
 To devise your own trajectory, in the trenches alongside professionals who are a generation or two or three ahead of you, who are in the trenches in that way, can make the struggle of setting and following your own course meaningful in both intellectual and emotionally poignant ways.
 It allows students to recognize that they can think like an artist, and that thinking like an artist means thinking like nobody else before you.
 There’s no better way to glean this knowledge than by working alongside faculty who exemplify these ideals.

 MF: I think at times there is confusion in the community about what the art program is for.
 By that I mean, it’s not something that students should be doing at the end of their tenure at Princeton as a reward for working hard and finally letting loose, blowing off steam, and playing.
-While I think there is an aspect of play in making art, and a time and place for that, I don’t think that’s what our department is about.
-I like to compare the Visual Arts Department to a lab where we are conducting rigorous experiments.
+While I think there is an aspect of play in making art, and a time and place for that, I don’t think that’s what our program is about.
+I like to compare the Visual Arts Program to a lab where we are conducting rigorous experiments.
 Students here explore and analyze the structures that underlie our experience, the meaning and motivation of our behaviors, and how to illuminate the junction of society, culture, and progress.
 These are weighty questions that shouldn’t be an afterthought appended to the end of one’s “real” or “serious” academic career.
 They are the key questions of life and the Visual Arts Program allows students an opportunity to clarify the answers to those questions, both for themselves and the entire community.